p-hennel/copilot-study/docs/socket-overview.md

 ## Development and Extension

-- Add custom handlers by implementing the `MessageHandler` interface and registering with the router.
+- Add custom handlers by implementing the `MessageHandler` interface (see `handlers/`) and registering with the router.
-- Add middleware for preprocessing, validation, or transformation.
+- Add middleware by implementing the `MessageMiddleware` class (see `message-router.ts`).
 - Extend database adapters for new data types or persistence needs.

 ---

+## Recent Protocol/Handler Changes

+- Handler and middleware class names are documented in `handlers/` and `message-router.ts`.
+- Recent changes: Healthcheck endpoint updated to `/api/admin/health`.
+Service name in Compose is now `surveytool`.
+Progress aggregation is partially implemented.

 ## References